openxc/vi-firmware/docs/installation/compiling.rst

 this to ``1`` to enable TCP output on boards that have an Ethernet interface (only the chipKIT Max32 right now).

-``BOOTLOADER`` - By default, the firmware is built to run on a bare-metal microcontroller, i.e. it starts at the top of flash memory.
-Set this to ``1`` to configure the memory layout to be compatible with a USB bootloader.
-A modified version of the `OpenLPC USB bootloader
+``BOOTLOADER`` - By default, the firmware is built to run on a microcontroller with a :doc:`bootloader <bootloaders>`, allowing you to update the firmware without specialized hardware.
+If you want to build to run on bare-metal hardware (i.e. start at the top of flash memory) set this to ``0``.
-<https://github.com/openxc/openlpc-USB_Bootloader>`_ is tested and working.

 chipKIT Max32
 =============